cloudcreativity/laravel-json-api/README.md

 * `JsonApi::getEncoder()` returns the encoder for the current request.
 * `JsonApi::getParameters()` returns the parsed JSON API parameters for the current request.

-Other methods are also available - see the `CloudCreativity\JsonApi\Contract\Integration\EnvironmentInterface` for available methods.
+Other methods are also available - see the `CloudCreativity\JsonApi\Contracts\Integration\EnvironmentInterface` for available methods.

 Exceptions will be thrown if the checks do not pass.
 If at any point you need to check whether the middleware was run